Breakfast Tacos (sodium modified)

-- Make Zesty Sauce by mixing yogurt and salsa in small bowl.
+- Make Zesty Sauce by mixing yogurt and salsa in a small bowl.
 Refrigerate.

 - In a colander, rinse black beans.
 Drain.

 - Chop green onions.
-Remove core & dice bell pepper.
+Remove core & diced bell pepper.
 Mince garlic.

 - Add beans, garlic, cumin, & black pepper.
 Cook another 2-3 minutes.
 Transfer mixture to a plate.
 Cover to keep warm.

-- Wipe out skillet if needed.
+- Wipe the skillet if needed.
 Lightly coat with non-stick spray.
 Warm tortillas in skillet.
 Remove and cover to keep warm.